Alessandro-Dodon/garch/README.md

 ## User Guide

-A detailed user guide for the primary project is available in **`Report.pdf`**.
+A detailed user guide for the primary project is available in **`report.pdf`**.
 The other two notebooks are self-contained with instructions included within.
 The process is anyway very straightforward.

 1. **Setup**:
    - Clone the repository (Recommended):